-You’ll be inspired by 11-year old inventor-hopeful, Kia, and four classmates who live in 2071 and are getting the chance to complete for a spot at the Piedmont Inventor’s Prep School.
+You’ll be inspired by 11-year old inventor-hopeful, Kia, and four classmates who live in 2071 and are getting the chance to compete for a spot at the Piedmont Inventor’s Prep School.
 They’ll have to be creative, work as a team, and use their STEM skills in order to succeed.

 Set in the late 1800s, 11-year-old Calpurnia loves to observe the natural world.
 Despite society’s expectations, her grumpy grandpa helps Callie explore her interest in science.
 This is contrasted with her mother’s push for Callie to be like other girls with cooking and sewing.
 Callie struggles to find her way through the confusion of her family’s expectations and her own interests.

 Robert hates math.
-Until, he dreams about the Number Devil.
+Until he dreams about the Number Devil.
 In his dreams, Robert discovers the relevance of mathematics which when he awakes, he later applies at school.
 From square roots to Fibonacci numbers to mathematical theory, Robert dreams an amazing mathematical adventure.

 Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.